cohenadair/cohenadair.github.io/README.md

 # Personal Website

-This project is deprecated as of February 2018.
+This project is deprecated as of February 2018, and is no longer published anywhere.

-My personal website can be viewed at [https://cohenadair.github.io/](https://cohenadair.github.io/)

-Be nice; it hasn't been updated in a long time. ;)